boisalai/mlops-zoomcamp-project/README.md

 7. Train the model.

-In fact, this step will download the data from Kaggle, feature enginerring it, prepare the datasets, train the model with multiple hyperparameter combinations, re-train the model with the best hyperparameters, register the model into MLFlow staging area.
+This step involves the following tasks:

+* Downloading the data from Kaggle.
+* Performing feature engineering on the data.
+* Preparing the datasets for training.
+* Training the model using multiple hyperparameter combinations.
+* Re-training the model using the best hyperparameters.
+* Registering the model in the MLFlow staging area.
-All off this is orchestrated with Prefect.
+* All of these tasks are orchestrated using Prefect.

 In another terminal, run the following commands.